 Companies limited by shares

 Limited by shares companies are generally set up with the intention of being profit-making businesses.
-They are considered to have their own legal personality or entity (i.e. legally separate from the people who run them, with their own finances) and crucially they:
+They are considered to have their own legal personality (i.e., legally separate from the people who run them, with their own finances) and crucially they:

 - Can retain any profits they make after paying tax, paying these out to shareholders as dividends.